mhdSharuk/Insurance-Cost-Prediction/readme.md

 ## Target Metric

-The primary target metric for this regression problem is the **PremiumPrice**, which represents the health insurance cost in currency.
+The primary target metric for this regression problem is the **PremiumPrice**, representing the health insurance cost in currency.
 Our goal is to minimize the prediction error for this continuous variable.
-The key evaluation metric used for model performance is **RMSE**, which measures the proportion of the variance in the dependent variable that is predictable from the independent variables.
-Additionally, **R-squared** and **Mean Absolute Error (MAE)** were considered to quantify prediction errors.
+The key evaluation metric used for model performance is **RMSE**, which measures the average magnitude of prediction errors in the same units as the target variable.
+Additionally, **R-squared** and **Mean Absolute Error (MAE)** were considered to assess how well the model explains variance and the average prediction error, respectively.

 ## Steps Taken to Solve the Problem